CaesarXInsanium/guile-lox/README.md

 Characters are loaded from a source file.
 In Guile at the end of a port there is a `EOF` object.

+What if I just return the port?
+I get to preserve the state of the IO and also be able to give more information about the error got in the first place.

 #### Token Types

 We can easily define a token record.
 It will only be a scheme record, in fact